davidbalian/key-cy-properties-loop/SHORTCODE_REFERENCE.md

 ### `[kcpf_mega_filters]`

 Comprehensive filter set that combines all available property filters in a specific order.
-Perfect for complete property search interfaces.
+Filters are wrapped in an accordion interface for better UX.

 **Filter Order:**